mu-majid/docker-k8s-lab/README.md

   * Complete guide to Docker and kubernestes, with CI+CD Workflows,  AWS Deployment, and  Kubernetes in Production.

+## Brief Introduction:

+  **Local Tools**
+  - Docker CLI is a piece of software that we always interact with from our terminal.
+  - Docker Server(Daemon) is another software that the CLI passes commands we write to, and this server tries to find for example an image to run a container from it, if the image is not found locally, it then request it from the connected registries.
+  - Docker Hub is remote registry that has images (public/private).

 ## What is a container?